jojobear13/shinpokered/README.md

   - Fixed an underflow issue which caused trainers above the player to not see beyond 3 spaces downward
   - Lance and the player will face each other when speaking.
   - Fixed an oversight where the player does not face the Viridian Gym door during the message saying it's locked
+  - Some hidden Game Corner coins can now be accessed when they previously were not.

 #Tweaks
 -----------